yada17/alx-low_level_programming/0x02-functions_nested_loops/README.md

-why he is son insecure
+why he is son insecurasdege